Skip to main content

 Medium of Instruction

-The medium of instruction is Chinese (Cantonese).
+The medium of instruction is mainly Chinese (Cantonese) and will be supplemented by English where appropriate.

 Programme Duration